Aiven-Open/klaw/coral/README.md

 - `tsc`: runs the TypeScript compiler

 ℹ️ We are using a custom hook path for enabling pre-commit hooks.
 This path is set in the local git config when running `pnpm install`.
 See script `pnpm:devPreinstall`.

+### Usage: Running Coral inside the Klaw application

+####  What it does
+Builds the Klaw application locally, including the Coral frontend build in it.

+#### When you want to use this
+You can see how your local state of Coral will look and behave like in the build product.
+This can be useful for manual testing and exploring.

+#### How to

+1. navigate to this directory
+2. run `pnpm install`
+3. go to the root directory and follow the [instructions on how to run Klaw](../README.md#Install)

+➡️ Based on Springboot [application properties](https://github.com/aiven/klaw/blob/main/core/src/main/resources/application.properties#L5) configuration:

+- Klaw will run in `https://localhost:9097` if TLS is enabled
+- Klaw will run in `http://localhost:9097` if TLS is not enabled

 ## Tech stack